 The options to select retrieval options are configured on the global eDiscovery Settings > Collections page.
 Retrieval options selected on the Collections setting page will be selected as the default retrieval settings for all collections.

-Configure the settings to define the scale of the collection to add to the review set:
+Configure settings in the Collection ingestion scale section to define the scale of the collection to add to the review set:

 Add all of collection to review set: Select this option to add all the items that match the search criteria of the collection to the review set.